-SECOND ORDER OF BUSINESS Approval of the Minutes of the November 19,
+SECOND ORDER OF BUSINESS

-2009, Meeting
+Approval of the Minutes of the November 19, 2009, Meeting

-Mr. Evans reviewed the minutes of the November 19, 2009, regular meeting, and asked for any additions, correction, or deletions.
+Mr. Evans reviewed the minutes of the November 19, 2009 regular meeting, and asked for any additions, correction, or deletions.

-Ms. Kassel stated clarification on page 10, fourth paragraph from the bottom, should add "in the State of New York" to the end of that sentence.
-On page 11, third paragraph, it says "we wanted a month to think about it" and it is intended to mean the Board.
+Ms. Kassel stated on Page 10, the fourth paragraph from the bottom, the words "In the State of New York" should be added at the end of that sentence.
+On Page 11, the third paragraph says "We wanted a month to think about it" and it is intended to mean the Board.

-Ms. Snyder on page 10, Mr. Tome indicated he would address the pressure washing of the drainage structures through an e-blast and the Harmony Notes.
+Ms. Snyder on Page 10, Mr. Tome indicated he would address the pressure washing of the drainage structures through an e-blast and the Harmony Notes.

-Mr. Tome stated it will be coming in the January issue.
+Mr. Tome stated it will be in the January issue.
 Mr. Haskett did a fantastic job with the narrative and the report.

-On MOTION by Mr. LeMenager, seconded by Ms. Kassel, with all in favor, approval was given to the minutes of the November 19, 2009, regular meeting, as amended.
+On MOTION by Mr. LeMenager seconded by Ms. Kassel, with all in favor, approval was given to the minutes of the November 19, 2009 regular meeting, as amended.